Sinusitis (sinus infection)

 You don’t need to use all of the solution, but use a fresh one each day.

-Your pharmacist can recommend a decongestant nasal spray, tablets or drops to help unblock your nose and allow you to breathe more easily.
-You can buy these without a prescription, but they shouldn’t be used for more than a week.
+You can buy nasal sprays without a prescription, but they shouldn’t be used for more than a week.

-Some decongestant tablets contain paracetamol or ibuprofen.
-Be careful not to take more than the recommended dose.
+Some decongestant tablets also contain paracetamol or ibuprofen.
+If you're taking painkillers as well as a decongestant be careful not to take more than the recommended dose.

 See a GP if:

-- your sinus symptoms don’t improve after 7 to 10 days
+- your symptoms don’t improve after a week

 - you keep getting sinusitis